Nagendran2807/Velero-k8s/Azure-AKS/README.md

 AKS_Cluster_Name="aks-cluster-1"
 $ az aks create --resource-group $Velero_Resource_Group --name $AKS_Cluster_Name --node-count 1 --kubernetes-version 1.18.0
 ```
 Created AKS cluster with single node using above command.
-You can modify the node count using --node-count argument
+You can modify the node count using **--node-count** argument

-Step 3: Verify the AKS Cluster which we created
+**Step 3**: Verify the AKS Cluster which we created
 ```
 $ az aks show --name $AKS_Cluster_Name --resource-group $Velero_Resource_Group
 ```

-Step 4: Configure kubeconfig to local
+**Step 4**: Configure kubeconfig to local

 A file that is used to configure access to clusters is called a kubeconfig file.
 This is a generic way of referring to configuration files.
 It does not mean that there is a file named kubeconfig.

 By default, kubectl looks for a file named config in the $HOME/.kube directory.
-You can specify other kubeconfig files by setting the KUBECONFIG environment variable or by setting the --kubeconfig flag
+You can specify other kubeconfig files by setting the KUBECONFIG environment variable or by setting the **--kubeconfig flag**
 ```
 $ az aks get-credentials --resource-group $Velero_Resource_Group --name $AKS_Cluster_Name